 We’ll only have one chance to do it right.
 There are no more “mulligans” or “do-overs” or “get to it tomorrows”.
 Those who don’t get on it now will find themselves really out of position as the future shows up even sooner and faster than we ever anticipated pre-COVID-19.
 As leaders, especially as leaders of IT, Finance, and HR, we have a huge opportunity and responsibility.
 No doubt, the wind is always blowing in a crisis.
 It’s a question of how we set our sails as to whether it’s a headwind or tailwind.
 Those who lead through this crisis will have a chance of jumping ahead of the curve on the bigger transformational journey.
 There really isn’t a choice anymore.
 If not now, then when?
 If not us, the CIOs, CFOs, and CHROs, then who?

-In the blog posts to come in the rest of this series, I’ll be focusing on the details, stories, and principles in each of part of the framework – the WHY, WHAT, HOW, WHO, and WHEN.
+In the blog posts to come in the rest of this series, I’ll be focusing on the details, stories, and principles in each of part of the framework – the WHY, WHAT, HOW, and WHO.